 Water, Sanitation & Hygiene: Distributing basic hygiene kits which include soap, face masks, and other items; Installing hand-washing stations in refugee camps.
 Community Education: Hygiene promotion through constant messaging emphasizing the critical role of reducing how often we touch our faces; Messaging, via WhatsApp, facebook, or other media can emphasize what people can do to stay safe, and also dispeling rumors.
 Health Worker Training: Prevention & control of infection in health centers.

-As of April 2020, almost a million people have been infected and cases continue to increase all around the world including in North America, Africa, and other Asian countries.
+As of May 2020, more than 3 million people have been infected and cases continue to increase all around the world including in North America, Africa, and other Asian countries.
 There are growing fears of the substantial human impact with the arrival of COVID-19 within particularly vulnerable populations across Africa and Asia.
 Peace Winds teams are well positioned to respond to the growing threat of COVID-19 with unique expertise and experience in interventions that will save hundreds of lives!